 2 Options for AP Biology Study Plans

 It's best to prioritize official practice exams over unofficial ones.
-Unfortunately, because the AP Bio test is changing for 2020 and beyond, there are no free official practice exams that match the new format (there are, however, a few fully updated AP Biology tests available through AP Classroom).
+Unfortunately, because the AP Bio test changed in 2020, there are no free official practice exams that match the new format (there are, however, a few fully updated AP Biology tests available through AP Classroom).

 Here are the official AP Bio exams currently available online: